 If the FreeNAS® system has multiple configured interfaces, portals can also be used to provide network access control.
 For example, consider a system with four interfaces configured with the following addresses:

-You could create a portal containing the first two IP addresses (group ID 1) and a portal containing the remaining two IP addresses (group ID 2).
-You could then create a target named A with a Portal Group ID of 1 and a second target named B with a Portal Group ID of 2.
+A portal containing the first two IP addresses (group ID 1) and a portal containing the remaining two IP addresses (group ID 2) could be created.
+Then, a target named A with a Portal Group ID of 1 and a second target named B with a Portal Group ID of 2 could be created.
 In this scenario, the iSCSI service would listen on all four interfaces, but connections to target A would be limited to the first two networks and connections to target B would be limited to the last two networks.